Solar-network/docs/docs/sdk/python/complementary-examples.md

 ```

 <x-alert type="info">
-The vendorField is optional and limited to a length of 255 characters.
+The transaction memo (aka VendorField or SmartBridge) is optional and limited to a length of 255 characters.
 It can be a good idea to add a vendor field to your transactions if you want to be able to easily track them in the future.<br>
 Rest of the examples assume V3 transactions as default.
 You must set the version explicity using `transaction.set_version(int)` otherwise.
 </x-alert>